OctavioFurio/Fractal_Generator_in_C-/README.md

 The image above is 1.000 x 1.000 pixels and is a render of three hundred iterations of the Mandelbrot formulas.

-It is interesting to notice, however, that for any images below the 10.000 x 10.000 resolution threshold, more than 100 iterations are not really necessary.
+It is interesting to notice, however, that for any images below the 10.000 x 10.000 resolution threshold, using more than 100 iterations is not really necessary.

 ## Install